-You know your pet best.
+You know your pet well.
 You know when she will want to take a nap, how she will react to your child coming home from school, or what she will do when she sees her favorite toy.
 Take advantage of that knowledge and be ready with the camera when those things happen.
-Think in advance about the best place to position yourself at that moment so you can be there to get the best shot possible.